skulldronite/VanityOS/README.md

 # VanityOS
 All required information, files and scripts on the project known as Vanity OS.
 Created by Vishan Karunaratne, and released on XDA by the alias Skulldron.
+Huge thanks to [Sourajit Karmakar](https://github.com/sourajitk) as well for assisting me throughout the process of making this happen, alongside countless other people including the developer for ClassyKitchen.

 **What is Vanity OS?**